Real Non-Commutative Convexity I: Bipolar Theorem

 \begin{lemma} We have $B(K)$ is a real $W^*$-algebra, and $B(K_c) \cong B(K)_c$ as complex von Neumann algebras. \end{lemma} \begin{proof} We use the same maps as in Theorem \ref{AffineCommC}, where we have a map

 with inverse $\Psi$.
 To see that $\Gamma$ is well-defined note

 and similarly for the imaginary part.
 Therefore,

 A similar proof to that of Lemma \ref{reisAffine} shows that ${\rm Re}$ and $\im$ are unitarily equivariant.
 Also $\Gamma$ is a unital complete order isomorphism as may be shown similarly to the proof of Theorem \ref{AffineCommC}, and therefore is a $*$-isomorphism.
 It follows that $B(K)_c$ is a $W^*$-algebra, and $\Gamma$ is automatically normal.
 The canonical period 2 real $*$-automorphism $\theta$ on $B(K)_c$ is weak* continuous, and so its fixed point algebra, hence $B(K)$, is a real $W^*$-algebra.
 Therefore $B(K_c) \cong B(K)_c$ via $\Gamma$.
-Note that the proof in Theorem \ref{AffineCommC} that the inverse of $\Gamma$ is $\Psi$ does not work here because in showing $\Psi \circ \Gamma = \Id$ we used compressions, however we can adjust the proof to use unitaries as at the end of $\ref{bext}$ to make it work. \end{proof} \end{subsection}
+Note that the proof in Theorem \ref{AffineCommC} that the inverse of $\Gamma$ is $\Psi$ does not quite work here because in showing $\Psi \circ \Gamma = \Id$ we used compressions.
+However we can adjust that proof to use unitaries as we did in the proof of Lemma \ref{bext} to make it work.
+Namely, for $\omega \in B(K_c)$ and $x+iy \in (K_c)_n$ we have $\omega(x+iy) = u_n^*\omega( c(x+iy)) u_n$ exactly as in the proof in the end of Lemma \ref{bext}.
+It follows that